Adversarial Graph Disentanglement: Experimental Results and Analysis

 \subsection{Clustering Analysis}

 For the node clustering task, we use the K-means~\cite{Kmeans} to cluster the learned representations as in~\cite{IPGDN}.
-The setting of the three citation datasets is the same as in semi-supervised node classification task with fixed split.
-The results of the node clustering are shown in Table~\ref{node_clustering}.
-It can be observed that the performance of graph disentangled methods show significant advantage over other compared methods.
+The setting of the three citation datasets is the same as in the semi-supervised node classification task with the fixed split.
+As shown in Table~\ref{node_clustering}, the performances of graph disentanglement methods show a significant advantage over other compared methods.
 Moreover, our ADGCN achieves the best performance compared to DisenGCN and IPGDN.
 It means that the proposed macro and micro disentanglement are greatly beneficial to exploring the inherent similarity between nodes.
-Meanwhile, the excellent performance of these graph disentanglement based methods also demonstrates that graph disentanglement can indeed provide benefits in terms of graph clustering and community structure detection.
+Meanwhile, the excellent performance of these graph disentanglement-based methods also demonstrates that graph disentanglement can indeed provide benefits in terms of graph clustering.